docker-mailserver/docker-mailserver/docs/content/config/advanced/ios-mail-push-support.md

 This can be done with two components:

-- A Dovecot plugin ("dovecot-xaps-plugin") which is triggered whenever a mail is created or moved from/to a mail folder
+- A Dovecot plugin (`dovecot-xaps-plugin`) which is triggered whenever a mail is created or moved from/to a mail folder.
-- A daemon service ("dovecot-xaps-daemon") that manages both the device registrations as well as sending notifications to the APNs
+- A daemon service (`dovecot-xaps-daemon`) that manages both the device registrations as well as sending notifications to the APNs.

 ## Prerequisites

-- An Apple developer account to create the required Apple Push Notification service certificate
+- An Apple developer account to create the required Apple Push Notification service certificate.
-- Knowledge creating Docker images as well as using the commandline and creating shell scripts
+- Knowledge creating Docker images, using the command-line, and creating shell scripts.

 ## Limitations